MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-policy-packages.md

 3. In the **Manage users** pane, search for the user by display name or by user name, select the name, and then click **Add**.
 Repeat this step for each user that you want to add.
 4. When you're finished adding users, click **Save**.

+#### Assign a policy package to a group

+Policy package assignment to groups let you assign multiple policies to a group of users, such as a security group or distribution list.
+The policy assignment is propagated to members of the group according to precedence rules.
+As members are added to or removed from a group, their inherited policy assignments are updated accordingly.
+This method is recommended for groups of up to 50,000 users but will also work with larger groups.

-To assign a policy package to one user, see [Assign a policy package to one user](assign-policies.md#assign-a-policy-package-to-one-user).
-To assign a policy package to several users at a time, see [Assign a policy package to multiple users](assign-policies.md#assign-a-policy-package-to-multiple-users).
+To learn more, see [Assign a policy package to a group](assign-policies.md#assign-a-policy-package-to-a-group).

 #### Assign a policy package to a large set (batch) of users

 Use batch policy package assignment to assign a policy package to large sets of users at a time.
 You use the [New-CsBatchPolicyPackageAssignmentOperation](https://docs.microsoft.com/powershell/module/teams/new-csbatchpolicypackageassignmentoperation) cmdlet to submit a batch of users and the policy package that you want to assign.
 The assignments are processed as a background operation and an operation ID is generated for each batch.

 A batch can contain up to 5,000 users.
 You can specify users by their object Id, UPN, SIP address, or email address.
 To learn more, see [Assign a policy package to a batch of users](assign-policies.md#assign-a-policy-package-to-a-batch-of-users).

-#### Assign a policy package to a group

-Policy package assignment to groups let you assign multiple policies to a group of users, such as a security group or distribution list.
-The policy assignment is propagated to members of the group according to precedence rules.
-As members are added to or removed from a group, their inherited policy assignments are updated accordingly.
-This method is recommended for groups of up to 50,000 users but will also work with larger groups.

-To learn more, see [Assign a policy package to a group](assign-policies.md#assign-a-policy-package-to-a-group).

 ## Troubleshooting